 Beyond clinical work, I am an active writer and researcher, exploring themes of systemic practice, ecological responsibility, and the intersections of philosophy, therapy, and AI.
 My current projects include:

-- Ongoing contributions to Murmurations: Journal of Transformative Systemic Practice, where I engage with critical discussions on the future of systemic therapy.
+- Ongoing contributions to various publications, where I engage with critical discussions on the future of systemic therapy.

 Professional Memberships and Affiliations